 GASB Statement No. 67 requires the presentation of 10 fiscal years of data; however, the fiscal years completed prior to the adoption of this pronouncement are not required to be presented in this schedule.
 The pronouncement was adopted by the Pension Plan in 2015.

-Village of River Forest, Illinois Illinois Municipal Retirement Fund - Regular Plan Required Supplementary Information Schedule of Village Contributions April 30, 2021
+Illinois Municipal Retirement Fund - Regular Plan Required Supplementary Information Schedule of Village Contributions April 30, 2021 year, which are 12 months prior to the beginning of the fiscal year in which contributions are reported.